-from the Associate Dean of the Division of Health Sciences and Director of the School of Nursing
+from the Dean of the School of Nursing

 It is with pleasure that I welcome you to the School of Nursing (SON) in the Division of Health Sciences (DHS) at Idaho State University (ISU).
 The mission of the SON is to prepare exemplary nurse leaders who integrate education, service and research to enhance the health outcomes and quality of life for diverse and rural populations.
 The SON degree programs are designed to prepare you for your future with an education that is first-rate and current with healthcare trends.

 The School has a wonderful reputation both at the undergraduate and graduate level.
 Our growing and dynamic School offers graduate and undergraduate degrees (BSN Traditional, BSN Accelerated, and Bachelor of Science completion for ADRNs and LPNs) to prepare the graduate in advanced practice, nursing and research roles.
 More than ever, nurses play a critical and complex role in health care.
 Our high quality, innovative educational programs include opportunities to experience simulation, distance education, online education, and in person intensives at locations across the state of Idaho, regionally, and nationally.
 Please explore our educational programs.